wp-plugins/taxonomy-extra-tools/readme.txt

 Add the corresponding widgets from the admin screen, check the "current post" option and then set the visibility accordingly (through Jetpack, Widget Logic or other similar functions).

-= How can I select custom post types as recipients of the "Extra" post types? = Unfortunately, at the moment it is not yet possible to select other post types than the default post, but it could be possible in a further release.
+= How can I select custom post types as recipients of the "Extra" post types? = Unfortunately, no other type than the default post can be selected: this is meant as a simple connection feature, while the [Posts 2 Posts](https://wordpress.org/plugins/posts-to-posts/) plugin is better suited to create more complex many-to-many relationships between posts of any type and users.

 = How can I display the taxonomies associated to a certain post? = You can directly use the function `tet_render_taxonomies( $classes, $taxonomies, $tax_separator, $term_separator, $link, $echo, $limit, $show_meta )` or wrap and hook it to a filter,